 An analysis of the Company's investment portfolio is shown on pages 9 and 10.
-There is a concentration of exposure to Australia, China, Taiwan and Hong Kong, though it is recognised that an investment's country of domicile or of listing does not necessarily equate to its exposure to the economic conditions in that country.
+There is a concentration of exposure to Australia, China, South Korea, Taiwan and Hong Kong, though it is recognised that an investment's country of domicile or of listing does not necessarily equate to its exposure to the economic conditions in that country.
+Further detail on exposure is shown on page 11.